Draeggiar/HermesTransport/README.md

 ## Message Context and Envelopes

-Hermes supports rich context information that travels with messages using any custom context type:
+HermesTransport supports rich context information that travels with messages using any custom context type:

 ```csharp
 // Custom context types